AdobeDocs/journeys.en/help/using/building-journeys/event-activities.md

 An event activity positioned in the journey listens to events indefinitely.
 To listen to an event only during a certain time, you must configure a timeout for the event.

 The journey will then listen to the event during the time specified in the timeout.
 If an event is received during that period, the person will flow in the event path.
-If not, the customer will flow into a timeout path.
+If not, the customer will either flow into a timeout path, or end his journey.

 To configure a timeout for an event, follow these steps: